-Two-thirds of reserves or management areas had been upgraded, with most of them upgraded from provincial to national reserves.
-No areas were downgraded.
-On average, reserves were upgraded 14 years after establishment, and most were upgraded around 1999.
+Two-thirds of reserves or management areas had been upgraded, with most of them upgraded from provincial-level to national-level, and no area had been downgraded.
+On average, reserves were upgraded 14 years after establishment, and with most upgrading occurring around 1999.
 Our findings are in accordance with other studies showing that China has dramatically increased investment in reserves since 2000 (Li et al. 2013).
 Similarly, reserve staff who participated in our questionnaire survey all reported management effectiveness scores that increased over time (Fig. 2).
-Comparisons of human footprint index between reserves and surrounding buffer zones also indicated an increased general management effectiveness of reserves, a pattern also seen in many other PAs around the world (Geldmann et al. 2015).
+Comparisons of Human Footprint Index between reserves and surrounding buffer zones also indicate an increased general management effectiveness of reserves, a pattern also seen in many other PAs around the world (Geldmann et al. 2015).

 Nonetheless, this increase in management scores was not associated with positive gibbon population trends over time.
-This is concerning because it suggests that increased investment in existing reserves does not automatically increase survival prospects for gibbons.
-This lack of correlation may be because many reserves were established when gibbon populations were rapidly declining or already on the edge of extinction.
-However, our results also suggest that reserves established longer ago had limited investment and low management effectiveness.
+This is concerning, as it suggests that increased investment in existing reserves does not automatically increase survival prospects for gibbons.
+This lack of correlation may be because many reserves were established at a point when gibbon populations were rapidly declining or already on the edge of extinction.
+However, our results also suggest that reserves established longer ago suffered from limited investment and low management effectiveness.
 If effective investment during this crucial early time window was missed, subsequent increases in investment appeared to be unable to preserve gibbon populations.

-Conservation Implications
+Conservation implications

-We found that establishment of PAs has not ensured gibbon survival in China.
-Although it is not possible to determine the critical time window when there was a best last chance to save each of these now-extirpated gibbon populations, we argue that immediate investment at early stages (i.e., when PAs were established) is likely to be most helpful for the conservation of such small, threatened populations.
-Conservation practitioners must stop population decline at an early stage and take emphatic action to prevent extinction.
-Nevertheless, delayed investment is better than no investment; conservation efforts have saved many vertebrate species from extinction (Hoffmann et al. 2010), and even tiny remnant populations can recover, even if they have persisted at very low sizes for several decades (Crees et al. 2016).
-Indeed, such potential for conservation recovery is shown in our study by the Hainan gibbon, which-although still extremely rare and vulnerable-is showing encouraging signs of population recovery (Bryant et al. 2016; Chan et al. 2020).
+We demonstrate that establishment of PAs has not ensured gibbon survival in China.
+Although it is not possible to determine the critical time window when there was a "best last chance" to save each of these now-extirpated gibbon populations, we argue that immediate investment at early stages (i.e., when PAs were established) is likely to be most helpful for the conservation of such small threatened populations.
+This is analogous to preventing a traffic accident: conservation practitioners must brake population decline at an early stage, and brake emphatically, to have the best chance of preventing extinction.
+Nevertheless, delayed investment is better than no investment; conservation efforts have saved many vertebrate species from extinction worldwide (Hoffmann et al. 2010), and even tiny remnant populations can recover, even if they have persisted at very low sizes for several decades

+(Crees et al. 2016).
+Indeed, such potential for conservation recovery is shown within our study by the Hainan gibbon, which-although still extremely rare and vulnerable-is showing encouraging signs of population recovery (Bryant et al. 2016; Chan et al. 2020).
 "Although time is running out, there is still an enormous amount of nature left to fight for" (Balmford 2012).